Search

 By Shelley Sines

-It can be easy to overlook one of the last details of purchasing a home: Paying closing costs.
-If they haven't been rolled into your mortgage loan or paid by the seller, your closing costs will require a separate form of payment due at the loan closing event.
+It can be easy to overlook one of the last details of purchasing a home: paying closing costs.
+If they haven't been rolled into your mortgage loan or paid by the seller, your closing costs will require a separate form of payment due at the loan closing appointment.

 A personal check won't cut it

-However, paying closing costs isn't as easy as simply writing out a check from your personal bank account, because the seller has no way of knowing your account can cover the amount.
-Cash would be impractical (can you imagine how long it would take to count out several thousand dollars?), and title and escrow companies won’t accept it anyway.
+Paying closing costs isn't as easy as simply writing out a check from your personal bank account because the seller has no way of knowing your account can cover the amount.
+Cash would be impractical (can you imagine how long it would take to count out several thousands of dollars?), and title and escrow companies won’t accept cash anyway.

-Instead, the method of payment needs to carry a little more weight — it must be a “guaranteed” form of payment that assures the payee that the check is good for all those thousands of dollars.
+Instead, the method of payment needs to carry a little more weight it must be a “guaranteed” form of payment that assures the payee that the check is good for all those thousands of dollars.
 Typically, you'll need to secure a cashier’s or certified check.
 It should only take a few minutes to have your bank draw one up for you, provided the funds are already in your account, but you'll want to do this a few days in advance of your closing date in case you run into any issues.
+Alternatively, you may be able to wire your closing funds.

 Paying closing costs with a cashier’s check